Update: November 2020

 The full awning kit contains two specially designed plates that will fit most Dometic and Carefree awnings.
 It effectively acts as a clamp that will fit into the base of the awning arm.
 Also, it will hold it securely in place.
 Generation 1 of the Ground Dog pegs with the wing collar is then used on either side to hold it firmly on the ground.
 You can then attach the straps as shown above for added security.

 The awning anchor plate secures awning arms vertically

 WARNING: While tying down of awnings in any conditions is highly recommended, this should just be as a precautionary measure.
 It is highly advisable that in all cases where strong excessive winds prevail awnings should be wound in.

 What We Thought

-With the Ground Dogs, we found they were just so versatile for all conditions and lasted without going blunt or rusty.
+With the Ground Dogs, we found they were just so versatile for all conditions.
+They lasted without going blunt or rusty.
 They were easy to use and held much better than the straight shaft pegs.

 Where Can You Get Them?

-We are proud to have the Ground Dogs available in the Free Range Camping Shop.
-For those with their own tie-down systems, you can purchase the bolts on their own or in full kits with or without the awning leg anchor plates.
+We are proud to have the Ground Dogs available in the Full Range Camping Shop.
+For those with their own tie-down systems, you can purchase the bolts on their own or in full kits.
+It can be with or without the awning leg anchor plates.
 As usual, we have put together a special offer for our Premium Club Members.